On this page

-The 2010 –11 Skill Stream outcome of 113 725 places accounted for 67 per cent of the total Migration Program.
-The planning level for the Skill Stream of the 2011–12 Migration Program was set at 125 850 or 68 per cent of the total Migration Program.
-The planning level for the Skill Stream of the 2012-13 Migration Program is 129 250 places which also represents 68 per cent of the total Migration Program.
+The 2010–11 skill stream outcome of 113 725 places accounted for 67 per cent of the total Migration Programme.
+The planning level for the skill stream of the 2011–12 Migration Programme was set at 125 850 or 68 per cent of the total Migration Programme.
+The planning level for the skill stream of the 2012-13 Migration Programme is 129 250 places, which also represents 68 per cent of the total Migration Programme.

 See: Fact Sheet 24a – Priority Processing for Skilled Migration

 SkillSelect is an online system that enables skilled workers interested in migrating to Australia to make an expression of interest to be considered for a skilled visa.
 Under SkillSelect, intending migrants may be sponsored for skilled visas by Australian employers or nominated by state and territory governments, or invited by the Australian Government to lodge a visa application.
 More information on SkillSelect is available on the department’s website.

 - Point-based skilled migration

 - Business Innovation and Investment Programme